Home » Tools » Cabinet Tools » Tools to Make Cabinet Doors

 • Edge and face sanding of door stile/rails

-Whether you have a belt sander or drum sander you’ll need to remove the course sanding lines left by either machine.
-With a random orbit sander and 120-220 grit sandpaper you can make quick work of this job.
+Whether you have a belt or drum sander, you’ll need to remove the coarse sanding lines left by either machine.
+With a random orbit sander and 120-220 grit sandpaper, you can quickly work this job.

-Oh, and don’t apply too much pressure on this sander or you’ll have “random swirls” in your finished work.
-Simply guide the machine across the surface of the wood.
+Lastly, don’t apply too much pressure on this sander, or you’ll have “random swirls” in your finished work.
+Guide the machine across the surface of the wood.
 It will do the job just fine by itself.

-Worried about dust?
-Check out a dust extractor that will connect to hand tools and suck the dust awa.
+Are you worried about dust?
+Check out a dust extractor that will connect to hand tools and suck the dust away.

 9. Pad sander for Final Sanding